esteinborn/drupal-nys-unav/README.md

  Navigation bar at the top and bottom of the site, surrounding any other content.
 The content of the bars are iFrames, this module makes it easy to integrate them on a Drupal site.

-## Installation ##
+## Installation and Configuration ##
-- Install as usual, see http://drupal.org/node/70151 for further information.
+- Install as usual, see [http://drupal.org/node/70151](http://drupal.org/node/70151)
+  for further information.
 - Enable the module.
+- Go to Configuration >> User Interface >> NYS Universal Navigation (/admin/config/user-interface/nys-unav) to configure the module.
+  You can also reach the configuration page from the Configure link on the module page.
+  - The configuration page has two options:
+		- Whether to automatically insert the header/footer
+		- Whether to use the interactive or static uNav header
+  - *Note that if you don't configure the module, it will default to automatic insertion and the interactive version of the header.*
 - The module will automatically insert the Universal Navigation at the top and the Universal footer at the bottom of your website's page;
   outside of any page HTML.